iagormoraes/marvel-comics/README.md

 ⚠️ Before start testing, please ensure that `src/config/marvel.js` is filled with the public and private keys.

+## Dependencies

+#### @reduxjs/toolkit

+A very good redux wrapper that allows to write reducers in a simple way, continuing being immutable but with immer.js under the hood.

+#### @testing-library/react-hooks

+A solution for writting tests for hooks.

+#### crypto-js

+A library that has a set of hash methods.

 ## Available Scripts

 In the project directory, you can run: